Green building policy and training in Ireland

 Here you can find learning materials for everything related to designing low carbon, healthy biodiverse, and climate resilient communities.
 This includes best practice planning for non car dependent communities, designing for density, reducing flood risk, integrating biodiversity into a planned or existing development.
 The content includes, webinars, reading materials and other resources.
 We will continually add materials as these come available so check back again soon if you cannot find what you want.

 This webinar explores the links between the construction and built environment sectors and the five main sources of biodiversity loss.
-Through case studies, the webinar explores why biodiversity enhancement should be at the heart of your projects and showcases how it can be done.

 Presentation slides: